duckworthj39/page_view_metrics/Readme.md

 # page_view_metrics

-An app that displays metrics for a page based off a specific log structure
+An app that displays metrics such as visits or unique visits for a set of web page logs

 # Prerequisites
-* Install bundler 2.0 or higher
-* Install Make - if you can't please run the commands provided in the Makefile
 * Install ruby 2.7.2
+* Install bundler
+* Install Make - if you can't please use the Makefile targets as a reference
 * Run `make build` - this will make the run.rb executable and run bundle install
 * Run `make run-parser` - This will run the parser with the default log file location
 * If you would like to run it manually with another file path you can also use the command `./bin/parser.rb "[file path here]"`

+# Permitted Arguments
+1. `file_path` - A valid file path e.g. `'webserver.log'`
+2. `format` - A presenter e.g. 'basic' or `'colourized_table'`
+3. `filter` - A list of metric attributes to filter with e.g. `'visits'` or `'unique_visits visits'`

 # Initial Approach